ddl-jwu/ai-training-flow-demo/README.md

 )
 ```

-As you can see, the same `DominoTask` function is used.
+As you can see, the same `run_domino_job_task` function is used.
 A few things to note about the snippet above:
 - Different command, environments, and hardware tiers can be used in each task.
 Even though we are using the same ones in this example, it is not a requirement.
 - The output from the data prep tasks is referenced via `data_prep_results['processed_data']` and it specified as an input to the training task.